yaptide/docs/docs/geometry.md

 ### Collimator

 Finally lets add two cylinders representing outer envelope and inner hole inside the collimator.
-The cylinders have thickness of 1cm and are radius of 4 and 2 cm appropriately.
+The cylinders have thickness of 1cm and are radius of 4 and 2 cm respectively.
 Both are centered around (0,0,0) point.
 You can use drag operation by clicking and dragging on the 3-D projection view.
 This would help to adjust the view, so the collimator is visible.